-Sometimes, when you are looking to make money from sports betting, it pays to look beyond the obvious sports and markets, and rugby can certainly be an example of one of those.
-So many sports bettors ignore rugby that there are great opportunities to make money from flutters on this sport, although of course, as with any sport, you do need to know your stuff.
+Sometimes, when you are looking to make the most from sports betting, it pays to look beyond the obvious sports and markets, and rugby can certainly be an example of one of those.
+So many sports bettors ignore rugby that there are great opportunities to exploit, although of course, as with any sport, you do need to know your stuff.

 With rugby's TV viewing and spectator figures on the increase in recent years, now is the time to start taking those opportunities before everyone else cottons on!

 This might seem to be obvious advice - after all, it's what you'd do with basically any sport - but it's certainly a good starting point when it comes to rugby betting.

 Simply looking over a team's win-draw-loss figures can give you an initial indication of how likely they are to emerge victorious in the next match, although of course, context is everything.
 Is the team on a winning run or have they recorded a string of losses as of late?
 This is especially important to note in conjunction with league position, as even a highly ranked team can suffer bad form.

 For a rough form guide, we would suggest that you look to the given team's last six to eight matches.